oceanprotocol/docs/rewards/README.md

 Learning about [veOCEAN](df-veocean.md) will help you answer the question "What is the purpose of veOCEAN?" and give insights on how veOCEAN (vote-escrowed OCEAN) is used inside of Ocean Protocol to help advance the protocol.

-If you want  recommed you reading up on [how to estimate APY](../user-guides/data-farming/how-to-estimate-apy.md) and putting together plan for locking up your funds.
+It may help for you to review the user guide on [how to estimate APY](../user-guides/data-farming/how-to-estimate-apy.md) to get a better idea for how long you'll want to lock your funds.

 ### Passive Rewards

 Passive Rewards is the first reward stream within Data Farming.

-Passive Rewards offers a defined amount of rewards for each round that is divided amongst veOCEAN holders based on how much they hold.

-At a minimum, Data Farmers earn [Passive Rewards](df-intro.md#what-are-passive-rewards) for locking their OCEAN and receiving veOCEAN in return.
+At a minimum, Data Farmers earn [Passive Rewards](df-intro.md#what-are-passive-rewards) for locking their OCEAN.

 It is by-design, without the need for anyone to put in any significant effort.
 You simply need to lock your tokens for a period of time.

+Passive Rewards offers a defined amount of rewards for each round that is divided amongst veOCEAN holders based on how much they hold.

 Once your tokens are locked up, you can then learn [how to claim rewards](../user-guides/data-farming/how-to-claim-rewards.md).